Flithor/EzDbDataComparer/README.md

 # EasyDatabaseCompare
-A simple time level database snapshot comparison tool
+A simple database 2 time snapshot comparison tool

+Easy to find target database data changing!

 Database schema should not changed